ikemen-engine/modules/external/mods/trials/README.md

 2. Add DEF code to your screenpack's `system.def`.
 Use the sample DEF code additions from this file to your `system.def`.
 3. Add sprites to system.sff, or alternatively, create a `trials.sff`, as required.
 4. Add sounds to system.snd, as required.
-5. Create new trials for your favorite characters and share them with others!
+5. Create new trials for your character(s).
 As a starting point, you can use the templates found in this file to create a `trials.def` file and edit `kfmZ.def`, both in "./chars/kfmZ".
 You can follow the instructions in the template to create trials for any character you would like.
 I also have created some trials and am sharing them on Github.
+6. Share your trials definition files with others!

 ## General info
 The Trials mode provides new screenpack features and engine features so that creators can create trials for their character creations, and fully customize the way the trials are presented.